OpenBB-finance/OpenBB/website/content/stocks/discovery/fds/_index.md

 ```
-usage: fds [--country --c COUNTRY [COUNTRY ...]] [--sector --s SECTOR [SECTOR ...]]
+usage: fds [-c --country COUNTRY [COUNTRY ...]] [-s --sector SECTOR [SECTOR ...]]
-        [--industry --i INDUSTRY [INDUSTRY ...]] [--name --n NAME [NAME ...]]
+        [-i --industry INDUSTRY [INDUSTRY ...]] [-n --name NAME [NAME ...]]
-        [--description --d DESCRIPTION [DESCRIPTION ...]] [--amount --a AMOUNT]
+        [-d --description DESCRIPTION [DESCRIPTION ...]] [-a --amount AMOUNT]
-        [--options --o {countries,sectors,industries}] [-h]
+        [-o --options {countries,sectors,industries}] [-h]
 ```
 Display a selection of Equities based on country, sector, industry, name and/or description filtered by market cap.
 If no arguments are given, return the equities with the highest market cap.

-* --country --c: Specify the Equities selection based on a country
+* -c --country: Specify the Equities selection based on a country
-* --sector --s: Specify the Equities selection based on a sector
+* -s --sector: Specify the Equities selection based on a sector
-* --industry --i: Specify the Equities selection based on an industry
+* -i --industry: Specify the Equities selection based on an industry
-* --name --n: Specify the Equities selection based on the name
+* -n --name: Specify the Equities selection based on the name
-* --description --d: Specify the Equities selection based on the description (not shown in table)
+* -d --description: Specify the Equities selection based on the description (not shown in table)
-* --amount --a Enter the number of Equities you wish to see in the Tabulate window
+* -a --amount: Enter the number of Equities you wish to see in the Tabulate window
-* --options --o: Obtain the available options for country, sector and industry
+* -o --options: Obtain the available options for country, sector and industry